konstantin-hatvan/traceability-tool/requirements/Requirement/Collector.md

 # Collecting Requirements

--   Requirements will be collected from the file system starting at the configured `requirement.startingpoint`
+-   Requirements will be collected from the file system starting at the configured `requirement.startingpoints`
--   Requirements must be Markdown files
+-   Requirements must be markdown files
+-   Requirements must not be excluded
 -   Requirements can be excluded using the configuration option `requirement.excludes`
 -   Requirements can be excluded using regular expressions
 -   Requirements must have a frontmatter identifier